Bureau of Medical Economics Phone Harassment?

 According to the Better Business Bureau website, they have been in business for 68 years.
 However, it is important to note that BME is not accredited by the Better Business Bureau, which raises concerns among consumers regarding its legitimacy and responsiveness to issues raised.
 There have been 35 complaints filed against BME with the BBB.

-BME is third party debt collector located in Phoenix, Arizona.
+BME is a third-party debt collector located in Phoenix, Arizona.
 BME has been a party to a Federal Court case over

 For inquiries or updates related to the business, you can also reach out via email.